pikvm/pikvm/pages/flashing_os.md

 3. Congratulations!
 Your Pi-KVM will be available via SSH (`ssh root@<addr>` with password `root` by default) and HTTPS (try to open in a browser the URL `https://<addr>`, the login `admin` and password `admin` by default).
 For HTTPS a self-signed certificate is used by default.

 4. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.
 As indicated on the login screen use `rw` to make the root filesystem writable, before issuing these commands.
-After making changes, make sure to run the command `ro.
+After making changes, make sure to run the command `ro`.

 5. After installation, we recommend you to update your operating system:
     ```shell